Meditation Guidance & Coaching

 -

-When your practice develops, a natural question arises: how do the insights and realisations from your meditation practice express themselves in daily life?
-Spontaneity practices explore this bridge between insight and living, cultivating a way of functioning where awareness operates without the constraints of a separate doer.
+As meditation practice develops, a natural question arises: how do the insights of practice express themselves in daily life?
+Spontaneity practices address this bridge, cultivating a way of functioning where awareness itself becomes the guiding intelligence, free from the constant management of a separate “doer.”

 -